O. J. Simpson: If I Did It book (2006)

-Pablo Fenjves ghostwrote the book based on interviews with Simpson.
+Pablo Fenjves, a screenwriter and prosecution witness at Simpson's 1995 trial, ghostwrote the book based on interviews with Simpson.
 The publishing deal allegedly started when ReganBooks employee Judith Regan received a phone call from Simpson's lawyers, who said he was ready to confess to the murders.
 Regan claimed the word "If" was put in the title so that Simpson would have plausible deniability when his children read the book, because "he couldn't tell them that he had done it."
 The book was scheduled for release in November 2006, but was cancelled beforehand due to public outcry.
 A scheduled TV interview with Fox was also cancelled.

 In September 2006, Goldman's father took Simpson back to court to obtain control over Simpson's "right to publicity", for purposes of satisfying the judgment in the civil court case.
 He claimed that Simpson was advanced $1 million for the book deal and interview, and that they were made to "cheat the family" of the damages owed.
 In January 2007, a federal judge issued a restraining order prohibiting Simpson from spending any advance he may have received on the book deal and interview.
 The matter was dismissed before trial for lack of jurisdiction.
 A California state judge also issued an additional restraining order, ordering Simpson to restrict his spending to "ordinary and necessary living expenses."
 In March, a judge prevented Simpson from receiving any further compensation from the book deal and TV interview, ordering the bundled book rights to be auctioned.
 In August, a Florida bankruptcy court awarded the book rights to the Goldman family, to partially satisfy the unpaid civil judgment.
 The family published the first edition of the book later that year, and they renamed it to If I Did It: Confessions of the Killer.
 They also reduced the word "If" in size to such an extent that it appears within the large red "I" in the title, making the title appear to read I Did It: Confessions of the Killer.
 Additional material was added by the Goldmans, Fenjves, and investigative journalist Dominick Dunne.